 Editor | Campus Minister, UKirk Ole Miss

-A PDF of the full devotional is available here, and daily posts of each reflection will start here on the first Sunday of Advent, November 27.
-Also don’t miss this year’s Companion Guide, which features candle lighting liturgies and discussion questions to dig deeper into the reflections for those days.
+A PDF of the full devotional is available here.
+(You’ll want to print using 1/2″ margins and short-edge or horizontal binding.)
+Also don’t miss this year’s Companion Guide, which features candle lighting liturgies by Rev. Jasiel Hernandez Garcia, and discussion questions to dig deeper into the reflections for those days.